Dana Biosphere Reserve is located in the Dana area within the Tafila Governorate, in southern Jordan,

 The reserve has evergreen cypress trees as well as oak and juniper trees, but these forests no longer are evergreen cypress trees.

-The massive density of trees crossed by humans by cutting and ablation.
+The massive density of trees was crossed by humans by cutting and ablation.

 The Dana reserve contains many invertebrate animals, reptiles and birds.